kccup/CC-Site/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Tools and Resources
+Here are some tools to help you on your journey

+* [Github Student Pack](https://education.github.com/pack) --> Student pack has Github Copilot for FREE!
+Just sign up with your my.stlcc.edu account and have your student ID ready to submit.

 ## License